didac-crst/mockexchange-api/README.md

 It wasn’t much — but it was enough to get started.

 From there, the system began to grow — and spiral.
-Scraping prices, keeping databases efficient, aggregating data, archiving old data, writing little scripts that somehow become immortal zombie processes needing to be killed by hand...
+Scraping prices in real time, keeping databases efficient, aggregating data, archiving old data, writing little scripts that somehow become immortal zombie processes needing to be killed by hand...
 I genuinely didn’t expect it to be so much.